kjarocki/kjarocki.github.io/README.md

 #Konrad Jarocki, TU Delft, 2020

-#Parallel assignment of consequtive generalization operation in order to be able to present smooth transition between features.
+#Parallel assignment of consequtive generalization operation in order to be able to present smooth transition between features created in Space Scale Cube.

 #This web viewer is created for purpose of Graduation Project for Msc Geomatics at TU Delft.
 It is trying to contribute to large project called Vario-scale geo-information.